Mikhail Gorbachev: 1990–1991: presidency of the Soviet Union

 Gorbachev addressing the United Nations General Assembly in 1988.
 During the speech, he dramatically announced deep unilateral cuts in Soviet military forces in Eastern Europe.

-In February 1990, both liberalisers and Marxist–Leninist hardliners intensified their attacks on Gorbachev.
+In February 1990, both liberalizers and Marxist–Leninist hardliners intensified their attacks on Gorbachev.
 A liberalizer march took place in Moscow criticizing Communist Party rule, while at a Central Committee meeting, the hardliner Vladimir Brovikov accused Gorbachev of reducing the country to "anarchy" and "ruin" and of pursuing Western approval at the expense of the Soviet Union and the Marxist–Leninist cause.
 Gorbachev was aware that the Central Committee could still oust him as general secretary, and so decided to reformulate the role of head of government to a presidency from which he could not be removed.
 He decided that the presidential election should be held by the Congress of People's Deputies.
 He chose this over a public vote because he thought the latter would escalate tensions and feared that he might lose it; a spring 1990 poll nevertheless still showed him as the most popular politician in the country.

 In March, the Congress of People's Deputies held the first (and only) Soviet presidential election, in which Gorbachev was the only candidate.
 He secured 1,329 in favor to 495 against; 313 votes were invalid or absent.
-He therefore became the first (and only) executive President of the Soviet Union.
+He therefore became the first (and only) executive president of the Soviet Union.
 A new 18-member Presidential Council de facto replaced the Politburo.
 At the same Congress meeting, he presented the idea of repealing Article 6 of the Soviet constitution, which had ratified the Communist Party as the "ruling party" of the Soviet Union.
 The Congress passed the reform, undermining the de jure nature of the one-party state.

-In the 1990 elections for the Russian Supreme Soviet, the Communist Party faced challengers from an alliance of liberalisers known as "Democratic Russia"; the latter did particularly well in urban centers.
-Yeltsin was elected the parliament's chair, something Gorbachev was unhappy about.
+In the 1990 elections for the Russian Supreme Soviet, the Communist Party faced challengers from an alliance of liberalizers known as "Democratic Russia"; the latter did particularly well in urban centers.
+Yeltsin was elected the chair of the supreme state organ of power, something Gorbachev was unhappy about.
 That year, opinion polls showed Yeltsin overtaking Gorbachev as the most popular politician in the Soviet Union.
 Gorbachev struggled to understand Yeltsin's growing popularity, commenting: "he drinks like a fish ... he's inarticulate, he comes up with the devil knows what, he's like a worn-out record".
 The Russian Supreme Soviet was now out of Gorbachev's control; in June 1990, it declared that in the Russian Republic, its laws took precedence over those of the Soviet central government.
 Amid a growth in Russian nationalist sentiment, Gorbachev had reluctantly allowed the formation of a Communist Party of the Russian Soviet Federative Socialist Republic as a branch of the larger Soviet Communist Party.
 Gorbachev attended its first congress in June, but soon found it dominated by hardliners who opposed his reformist stance.